Zacks Investment Research Lowers FB Financial (NYSE:FBK) to Hold

-Zacks Investment Research lowered shares of FB Financial (NYSE:FBK) from a buy rating to a hold rating in a research report sent to investors on Tuesday, Zacks.com reports.
+Zacks Investment Research lowered shares of FB Financial (NYSE:FBK) from a buy rating to a hold rating in a research note released on Monday morning, Zacks.com reports.

 According to Zacks, “FB Financial Corp is a bank holding company.
 It operates through its wholly owned banking subsidiary, FirstBank.
 The company provides commercial and consumer banking services to clients.
 It operates primarily in Tennessee, North Alabama and North Georgia.
 The company also provides national mortgage business.
 FB Financial Corp is headquartered in Nashville, Tennessee. “

-A number of other research analysts also recently weighed in on FBK.
-Keefe, Bruyette & Woods upgraded FB Financial from a market perform rating to an outperform rating and set a $48.00 target price on the stock in a report on Wednesday, July 21st.
-TheStreet raised FB Financial from a c+ rating to a b- rating in a research report on Monday, August 30th.
-Truist lowered their price objective on FB Financial from $53.00 to $46.00 and set a buy rating on the stock in a research report on Wednesday, July 21st.
-Finally, DA Davidson raised FB Financial from a neutral rating to a buy rating and lowered their price objective for the company from $47.50 to $44.00 in a research report on Thursday, July 8th.
-One analyst has rated the stock with a sell rating and six have given a buy rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of Buy and an average price target of $40.50.
+Other analysts have also issued research reports about the company.
+Truist cut their price objective on FB Financial from $53.00 to $46.00 and set a buy rating for the company in a report on Wednesday, July 21st.
+DA Davidson upgraded FB Financial from a neutral rating to a buy rating and cut their price objective for the company from $47.50 to $44.00 in a report on Thursday, July 8th.
+TheStreet upgraded FB Financial from a c+ rating to a b- rating in a report on Monday, August 30th.
+Finally, Keefe, Bruyette & Woods upgraded FB Financial from a market perform rating to an outperform rating and set a $48.00 price objective for the company in a report on Wednesday, July 21st.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat.com, FB Financial currently has a consensus rating of Buy and a consensus target price of $40.50.

-FB Financial (NYSE:FBK) last released its quarterly earnings results on Sunday, July 18th.
-The financial services provider reported $0.90 EPS for the quarter, beating analysts’ consensus estimates of $0.75 by $0.15.
+FB Financial (NYSE:FBK) last announced its quarterly earnings data on Sunday, July 18th.
+The financial services provider reported $0.90 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.75 by $0.15.
 The business had revenue of $135.86 million during the quarter, compared to analyst estimates of $136.88 million.
 FB Financial had a return on equity of 15.97% and a net margin of 20.50%.
-On average, sell-side analysts anticipate that FB Financial will post 3.56 earnings per share for the current year.
+Equities analysts expect that FB Financial will post 3.57 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which was paid on Monday, August 23rd.
-Investors of record on Monday, August 9th were issued a $0.11 dividend.
-This represents a $0.44 dividend on an annualized basis and a dividend yield of 1.04%.
+The business also recently announced a quarterly dividend, which was paid on Monday, August 23rd.
+Stockholders of record on Monday, August 9th were issued a dividend of $0.11 per share.
+This represents a $0.44 annualized dividend and a dividend yield of 1.03%.
 The ex-dividend date was Friday, August 6th.
-FB Financial’s payout ratio is 11.80%.
+FB Financial’s dividend payout ratio is 11.80%.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Captrust Financial Advisors grew its holdings in FB Financial by 1,593.8% in the first quarter.
-Captrust Financial Advisors now owns 1,101 shares of the financial services provider’s stock worth $49,000 after purchasing an additional 1,036 shares during the last quarter.
-Advisor Group Holdings Inc. grew its holdings in shares of FB Financial by 30.1% during the second quarter.
-Advisor Group Holdings Inc. now owns 2,111 shares of the financial services provider’s stock valued at $79,000 after buying an additional 489 shares during the last quarter.
-PNC Financial Services Group Inc. grew its holdings in shares of FB Financial by 38.3% during the second quarter.
-PNC Financial Services Group Inc. now owns 2,357 shares of the financial services provider’s stock valued at $88,000 after buying an additional 653 shares during the last quarter.
-Mutual of America Capital Management LLC grew its holdings in shares of FB Financial by 14.8% during the second quarter.
-Mutual of America Capital Management LLC now owns 4,780 shares of the financial services provider’s stock valued at $178,000 after buying an additional 618 shares during the last quarter.
-Finally, AQR Capital Management LLC purchased a new stake in shares of FB Financial during the first quarter valued at $233,000.
-63.88% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently made changes to their positions in the stock.
+Thrivent Financial for Lutherans lifted its stake in FB Financial by 7.4% in the 2nd quarter.
+Thrivent Financial for Lutherans now owns 27,489 shares of the financial services provider’s stock worth $1,026,000 after acquiring an additional 1,887 shares in the last quarter.
+Parametric Portfolio Associates LLC lifted its stake in FB Financial by 48.7% in the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 63,249 shares of the financial services provider’s stock worth $2,360,000 after acquiring an additional 20,725 shares in the last quarter.
+Morgan Stanley lifted its stake in FB Financial by 67.5% in the 2nd quarter.
+Morgan Stanley now owns 143,767 shares of the financial services provider’s stock worth $5,365,000 after acquiring an additional 57,931 shares in the last quarter.
+Invesco Ltd. lifted its stake in FB Financial by 801.5% in the 2nd quarter.
+Invesco Ltd. now owns 534,768 shares of the financial services provider’s stock worth $19,957,000 after acquiring an additional 475,449 shares in the last quarter.
+Finally, Metropolitan Life Insurance Co NY lifted its stake in FB Financial by 105,566.7% in the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 9,510 shares of the financial services provider’s stock worth $355,000 after acquiring an additional 9,501 shares in the last quarter.
+63.88% of the stock is owned by hedge funds and other institutional investors.

 FB Financial Corp. is a bank holding company, which provides commercial and consumer banking services to clients in select markets primarily in Tennessee, North Alabama, and North Georgia through its subsidiary.
 It operates through the Banking and Mortgage segments.
 The Banking segments deals with interest on loans and investments, loan-related fees, originations in banking footprint, investment services, and deposit-related fees.